VTrappler/SWE1D/README.md

 ```

 ## Examples of utilisation
-The file [test_config.ipynb](test_config.ipynb) may be more up to date with the code.
+The file [example_forward_tlm.ipynb](example_forward_tlm.ipynb) may be more up to date with the code.
 More generally, I think the HR_config folder may not be useful anymore